 Driving directions are available online.

-Overnight gear is not allowed on the ship before 5 PM and private vehicles are not allowed on the pier.
+Overnight gear is not allowed on the ship before 5 PM on Saturdays/6 PM on weekdays and private vehicles are not allowed on the pier.
 Parking is available across the street and participants are expected to carry sleeping bags and other gear on board at the appointed time.
-The Live-Aboard Program is conducted in a fun-spirited, organized manner; falling in, stowing your gear, and following orders are all part of this unique and memorable experience.
+Our overnight programs are conducted in a fun-spirited, organized manner; falling in, stowing your gear, and following orders are all part of this unique and memorable experience.

 Wristbands will be issued upon arrival and must be worn at all times while aboard USS Hornet.
 The wristband gives you in-out privileges during museum hours on the second day.